LanceMcCarthy/GoldenClouds/index.md

 Here is a list of all the major items & features of the property, with some guidance and recommendations.

 * **Bathrooms**
     * Extra shampoo, conditioner and soap can be found in the bottom drawer of bathrooms.
 Extra towels and linens can be found in the cabinets of the rear bedroom.
     * The house uses a septic tank, please do not flush anything extra except the toilet paper we supply (it's made for septic tanks).
-      *   **Warning**: Things like paper towels and sanitary items will result in a backup and is a quick way to have an uncomfortable experience during your stay 😢.
-There's a wastebasket next to each toilet for these items and plenty of extra trash bags.
+      * **Important**: Non-toilet paper items (paper towels, sanitary items, etc) *will* result in a backup and is a quick way to have an uncomfortable experience during your stay 😢.
+There's a wastebasket next to each toilet dedicated for these items and plenty of extra trash bags in case you want to empty it early (this is common behavior in Costa Rica).
     * Every bathroom has a shower that has its own hot water boiler/tank, we recommend the main bathroom for showering.
-Water can get hot really fast, test it before jumping in.
+Water can get hot really fast, so start with a tiny bit of hot water, then add cold.
+Always test it before jumping in :)
+* **Back Patio**
+  * There are two chair hammocks available above the game room cabinet.
+These hammock chairs hook into the rings in the overhead structure.
+  * Full hammock.
+We do not yet have a dedicated place to hook this up to yet, please do not use this one.
 * **Game Room**
-  *   The chair hammock is rolled up on top of the game cabinet.
-There is a bracket already hanging on the patio scaffolding, only connect the hammock to that hook.
   *   Board games are located in the game room, in the game cabinet (you can open any new games).
+  *   There is an Xbox available, but it is not hooked up.
+If you require this for any kids, the property manager can bring out the TV from the storage room.
 * **Yoga Room**
   *   This room has yoga mats, ball, weights, and a mirror.
   *   This room also doubles as a private office if you do not want to work in the living room with gorgeous view.
 The gameroom table can be moved in there to act as desktop, the living room desk is very heavy and should be moved.
   *   There is LED ambiance lighting in this room.
-You can change the color and brightness using the 3-button controller next to the cabinet.
+You can change the color and brightness using the 3-button controller next to the cabinet or the controller from the kitchen.
 The strip will automatically change at sunset and sunrise.
 * **Kitchen**
   *  The kitchen is at your disposal, here are a few important things to keep in mind
   *  Be sure to clean up thoroughly when you’re done.
 Remember that you’re in a jungle, any dropped food or scraps will attract insects.
   *  There is no garbage disposal, food scraps should be thrown out into the jungle instead of a trash bag.
   *  If you trip a breaker, you can find the panel in the yoga room.
   *  Although Arenal water is very pure, the kitchen’s water has its own filter and hot water system.
   *  Clothes washer and dryer are in the kitchen, behind the closet doors.
 * **Trash**
   *  The city of Arenal has trash service every week on Thursday morning (5AM-7AM)
   *  The cleaning service will take care of any trash.
 However, if you are staying longer than average guest, you might need to take some bags out.
 Please only use the metal trash bin to the right of the gate, in this photo:
       *   ![trashbin](https://user-images.githubusercontent.com/3520532/179368463-44689124-083d-4bea-bc88-95f4c323773f.jpg)
 * **Off-limits Areas**
   *   There are only two internal areas that are off-limits, both rooms have an electronic key-coded door lock.
 These rooms are for maintenance and owner access only.